Live Export Compliance Seminar

 Guest room rate: AED 750 Single / AED 800 Double

-To book your room, call the hotel at +971 2 5999 330 and mention ECTI group to receive the group rate, or use the guest room booking link (click Book Now, enter dates, then select room).
+To book your room, call the hotel at +971 2 5999 330 and mention ECTI group to receive the group rate, or use the guest room booking link (click the link > enter dates > View Prices > Select > Complete Your Reservation).

 Health & Safety Notice: